-All-terrain vehicles are growing in popularity for a number of reasons.
-First of all, given the hustle of today’s economic climate, riders are finding that escapes into nature are necessary for their own mental health and work-life balance.
+All-terrain vehicles are growing in popularity for several reasons.
+First of all, given the hustle of today’s economic climate, riders find that escapes into nature are necessary for their own mental health and work-life balance.
 Also, the age requirement for operating an ATV is younger than operating a vehicle on New Jersey motorways, so younger riders get the chance to practice their maneuvering skills.
 Finally, riders are not required to have a driver’s license to operate an ATV, so a whole scope of drivers opens up in the backcountry.
-This, as you can imagine, is both helpful for those who don’t have a license, and dangerous, not only because they may not have the proper training to operate a vehicle, but also because the terrain is uneven and prone to shapeshifting under tires, putting inexperienced drivers, and even experienced ones, at risk.
+This, as you can imagine, is both helpful for those who don’t have a license and dangerous, not only because they may not have the proper training to operate a vehicle, but also because the terrain is uneven and prone to shapeshifting under tires, putting inexperienced drivers, and even experienced ones, at risk.

 New Jersey Requirements for Operating an ATV

 The New Jersey Motor Vehicles Commission does not have a specific permit or license for all-terrain vehicles, and the state does not require that drivers be licensed to operate an ATV.
 However, according to New Jersey law, drivers must meet the following requirements:

 - ATVs are permitted only off-road and are not permitted on New Jersey public roadways.

 - Drivers must be at least 14 years old to operate an ATV.

 - Drivers must have liability insurance to operate an ATV and carry it on their person while they ride.